-If the parameter <exp> is a string expression, the return value is the width of the string as if it were drawn on the screen.
-The width is determined by the latest typeface and Gr.text.size parameter.
+If the parameter <exp> is a string expression, the return value is the width of the string as if it were displayed on the screen using the latest text attribute settings: the typeface, size, and style as set by the Gr.text.* commands (or default values if you did not set them).

-If the parameter <exp> is a numeric expression, its value is a graphic object number.
-The return value is the width of the text of the object as drawn, which depends on the values used to draw the text.
+If the parameter <exp> is a numeric expression, its value must be a text object number from Gr.text.draw, or you will get a run-time error.
+The return value is the width of the text of the object as it would be displayed on the screen by Gr.render.

+Advanced usage: To calculate dimensions, both Gr.text.width and Gr.get.textbounds (below) use a text string and a set of text attributes.
+The text attributes are kept in a Paint object.
+The source of the string and the Paint depends on the type of the <exp> parameter: